The Paperwork

 Electronic Identification

 Electronic identification (Rafræn skilríki) is used to verify your identity online for sensitive information.
-For example, when filing your tax report or for online banking.
+For example, when filing your tax report or using online banking.
 Requests for electronic identification (Rafræn skilríki) are made at your bank or phone company.
-You must bring your passport and the phone (with the SIM card that you are using in Iceland) to register.
+You must bring your passport and your phone (with the SIM card you use in Iceland) to register.
 They will take a copy of your passport and assign your identity to the SIM card in your phone.
-You will be asked to choose a PIN number that will be your password to confirm your identity for electronic authentication.
+You will be asked to choose a PIN that will serve as your password to confirm your identity for electronic authentication.

 When you have set it up, you can choose to log in to your bank or the tax authorities' websites using "Electronic ID on a mobile phone."
 Entering the password is time-sensitive, so be ready!
 Electronic identification (Rafræn skilríki) is a convenient and time-saving method for verifications.

-Once you have a personal ID number and an Icelandic bank account, you may apply for an IceKey (Íslykill).
+Once you have a personal ID number and an Icelandic bank account, you may apply for an electronic ID.
 Alternatively, you can have it sent to your registered address by mail.
 Please note that you must have a proper ID number (kennitala) and not a systematic ID number (utangarðskennitala) to apply for an IceKey.

 IceKey allows you to access information and applications stored on Island.is, the online portal for the Icelandic government, and Registers Iceland.